thinkgandhi/elekta/README.md

 Then right-click on the solution file and select **Set Startup Projects**, and configure all three projects to either **Start** or **Start without Debugging** as desired.
 Now, when you run the project from within Visual Studio, all three projects will start up.

 ### Running the Application from the Command Line
-Alternatively, you can run the GloboTicket application from the command line.
+Alternatively, you can run the ElektaAppointment application from the command line.
 You will need to open three separate command prompts, one for each `csproj` file.
 For each project, navigate into the folder containing the `.csproj` file and run the command `dotnet run`.

 **Note:** You may be asked to trust the .NET Core developer certificates.
 Make sure you do so, in order to use HTTPS to access the services.

 ### Launch in a browser
 If you have followed the instructions, the GloboTicket client application (website) will be running on port 5000, which you can access in the browser at [https://localhost:5000](https://localhost:5000).

-The Event Catalog microservice will be running on port 5001 and you can view the API documentation at [https://localhost:5001/swagger](https://localhost:5001/swagger)
+The Appointment Catalog microservice will be running on port 5001 and you can view the API documentation at [https://localhost:5001/swagger](https://localhost:5001/swagger)

-The Shopping Basket microservice will be running on port 5002 and you can view the API documentation at [https://localhost:5002/swagger](https://localhost:5002/swagger)
+The Appointment microservice will be running on port 5002 and you can view the API documentation at [https://localhost:5002/swagger](https://localhost:5002/swagger)